cyphernom/BitcoinExchangeRateModel/README.md

 The combination of these two terms is expressed by the graph of the model line (see figure 3), where it can be seen the step from each halving is decaying, and the step up from each halving event is given by a parabolic curve.

-Figure 3: the base model.
-The base model has been trained on the first two halving epochs and then seeded (i.e. the first lag point) with the oldest data available.
+NB - The base model has been trained on the first two halving epochs and then seeded (i.e. the first lag point) with the oldest data available.

 **Constant term:** The constant term 0.03 in the equation represents an inherent baseline level of growth in the Bitcoin exchange rate.